ignaciopineyro/memristor_simulation/README.md

 1. Download [Docker Desktop for Windows](https://docs.docker.com/desktop/setup/install/windows-install/)
 2. Follow the installation wizard
 3. Restart your computer when prompted
-4. Open Docker Desktop and wait for it to start
+4. Open Docker Desktop and wait for it to start.
+You might have to install/update WSL version (`wsl --update`)

 #### macOS
 1. Download [Docker Desktop for Mac](https://docs.docker.com/desktop/install/mac-install/)